cmharlow/rialto-wiki/RIALTO-and-DLSS-Terraform-Guidelines.md

 * Only Ops can merge and apply PRs against the production environment.
 The person who merges is also responsible for running terraform-apply.
 Production merge privileges will be granted to anyone who wishes and is capable of being on the ops on-call rotation.
 * Note that the use of Terraform is only required for stage and production.
 In the development organization you can use whatever you want.
 * At this time, we have decided not to automate `terraform apply`.
 We explicitly want a firebreak between approving a PR in the GUI and a change making it into production and potentially breaking things.

+## Containerize Whenever Possible

+Our default plan is to follow [UIT's principles for server/infrastructure management](https://uit.stanford.edu/cloud-transformation/principles-and-practices-all-servers), and only deviate where necessary.
+In particular, observe the following guidelines:

+* Consider Docker first.
+Can you do it with a Docker container?
+Then do it that way.
+* If Docker won't work, build a [custom AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html).
+The running EC2 instance isn't patched; instead, rebuild the AMI with necessary updates and redeploy.
+* If neither of the above options work then run an EC2 instance with puppet on it, and manage it as a traditional VM.
+This is not a good choice, so we should really try avoid this.